7 Key Tips for Fantasy Premier League Success

 I mean no one ever got rich in the financial market by making rage and emotional trades.
 FPL is very similar.
 Keep your emotions in check.
 Always.
 Make some set of rules that will help you with that.

-For example, if it drives you crazy than do not watch the games or do not check the score until gameweek is over.
+For example, if it drives you crazy then do not watch the games or do not check the score until gameweek is over.
 Or no transfers until Friday after press conferences.
 Basically, anything, any rule that will keep you calm for your decision-making process.

 Conclusion